 The French violist and composer Vincent Royer was born in Strasbourg.
 He studied in Freiburg and Cologne, performing early in various ensembles (Ensemble Köln, Ensemble Modern), dedicating himself intensely to chamber music, improvisation and to the dialogue between various art forms, music, dance and the visual arts.

 Besides several fellowships, in 1991 he earned the “Prix Xenakis” for his performance of new music.
-Collaborating closely with such contemporary composers as Gérard Grisey, Pascal Dusapin, Horatiu Radulescu, Luc Ferrari and Vinko Globokar.
-He developed the spectral sonic language of his compositions during an artistic Residence in Banff (Canada), as fellow of the “Bourse Lavoisier” and in the electronic studio “Centre Henri Pousseur” in Liège (Belgium).
+Royer collaborated closely with contemporary composers including Gérard Grisey, Pascal Dusapin, Horatiu Radulescu, Luc Ferrari and Vinko Globokar.
+He developed the spectral sonic language for his compositions during an artistic Residence in Banff (Canada), as fellow of the “Bourse Lavoisier” and in the electronic studio “Centre Henri Pousseur” in Liège (Belgium).
 Numerous composers dedicated new works to Royer and his duo, which involves the Belgian pianist Jean-Philippe Collard-Neven.
-Exhibiting his creativity in many different forms and aesthetics, he conceived with Gerhard Eckel the work Traverse for viola and computer, which in 2000 was selected by the International Computer Music Conference in Berlin.
-His encounter with the visual artists Joëlle Tuerlinckx and Bob Verschueren led to intense experimental projects.
-The B.R.A.C.
-Quartet (violin, viola, cello, double bass), of which he was a co-founder, explores new directions of spontaneous composition.
+Exhibiting his creativity in many different forms and aesthetics, he conceived the work Traverse for viola and computer with Gerhard Eckel, selected by the International Computer Music Conference in Berlin in 2000.
+His encounter with visual artists Joëlle Tuerlinckx and Bob Verschueren led to intense experimental projects.
+The BRAC Quartet (violin, viola, cello, double bass), which he co-founded, explores new directions of spontaneous composition.

 © Mode Records